tytydraco/yessleep/out/I_was_part_of_a_junior_detective_gang_in_a_small_town_with_no_monsters_So_we_decided_to_make_our_own.md

 I grabbed a fork.
 “We weren't doing that.”

 His eyes were strange when I took the time to notice them.
 The excited gleam had fizzled out.
-Jules’s hands tightened around the tray.
+Jules’s hands tightened around his tray.
 “Then what *were* you doing?”

 I didn't reply, making my way over to our usual table.
 Ben was already waving me over, Violet and Lucy holding up the flyers we were making.

-**THE REDBLOOD DETECTIVES.”
+**THE REDBLOOD DETECTIVES.”**

 **Do YOU need our help?
 We can find/solve anything!
 Contact us on the number below.
 (We take donations!)**

-When I bothered turning around, the boy was lost in the crowd of kids.
+When I bothered turning around, Jules was lost in the crowd of kids.

 We were on our first official case, searching for Mrs Lake’s missing mail, when Jules appeared seemingly out of nowhere.
 And with him, a golden retriever puppy he introduced as Arlo.